-Jersey is one of the world's major international finance centres.
-The expertise that Jersey offers extends across all asset classes, with recent growth being particularly focused on alternative asset classes.
+Jersey is one of the world's major international finance centres, and offers expertise extending across all asset classes, with recent growth being particularly focused on alternative asset classes.
 Jersey is widely considered to be a key player in the world of domiciling, administering and managing various types of investment funds.
-This growth is underpinned by Jersey's tax neutrality and a legal framework that provides certainty to both investors and managers.

-The Jersey government's determination to encourage highquality business to the island, coupled with Jersey's comprehensive and forward-thinking legal infrastructure, has been pivotal in driving investor confidence and capital inflows into the island.
+This growth is underpinned by Jersey's tax neutrality and a legal framework that provides certainty both to investors and managers.
+The Jersey government's determination to encourage high-quality business, coupled with Jersey's comprehensive and forwardthinking legal infrastructure, has been pivotal in driving investor confidence and capital inflows into the island.
 Over the past year, the market has shown remarkable resilience and adaptability, cementing Jersey's status as a premier choice for fund domiciliation and management.

-Jersey caters to a wide spectrum of investor preferences, and regulatory versatility is a cornerstone of Jersey's appeal.
-From highly regulated retail funds that may be offered to the general public to those with minimal supervision for sophisticated investors, the Jersey Financial Services Commission (JFSC) plays a vital role, authorising and overseeing investment funds with an ethos of protecting investors while promoting competition and innovation.
+Regulatory versatility is a cornerstone of Jersey's appeal.
+From highly regulated retail funds (which may be offered to the general public) to those with minimal supervision for sophisticated investors, Jersey caters to a wide spectrum of investor preferences.
+The Jersey Financial Services Commission (JFSC) plays a vital role, authorising and overseeing investment funds with an ethos of protecting investors while promoting competition and innovation.

-The Jersey Private Fund (JPF), with a 48-hour regulatory consent turnaround, continues to be extremely attractive, offering a streamlined and cost-effective solution for managers targeting "professional investors" or investors who invest at least GBP250,000 (or the currency equivalent).
-Since their inception in 2017, JPFs have gained popularity for their quick set-up process and operational flexibility, meeting the needs of both emerging managers and established institutions.
-As an additional benefit, the JPF regime provides an exemption to the Financial Services (Jersey) Law 1998 (FSJL), which permits SPV managers, general partners and other service providers to act for JPFs without becoming regulated in Jersey.
+The Jersey private fund (JPF), with a 48-hour regulatory consent turnaround, continues to attract significant interest, offering a streamlined and cost-effective solution for managers targeting "professional investors" or investors who invest at least GBP250,000 (or currency equivalent).
+Since their inception in 2017, JPFs have gained popularity for their quick set-up process and operational flexibility meeting the needs of emerging managers and established institutions.
+As an additional benefit the JPF regime provides an exemption to the Financial Services (Jersey) Law 1998 (FSJL), which permits SPV managers, general partners and other service providers to act for JPFs without being regulated in Jersey.

-Other popular fund types in Jersey include the notification-only Jersey Unregulated Eligible Investor Fund ("Notification-Only Fund") and Jersey Expert Fund, which may be offered to an unlimited number of qualifying investors who invest a minimum of USD1million (in the case of a Notification-Only Fund) or USD100,000 (in the case of an Expert Fund) or who meet certain other criteria.
+Other popular fund types in Jersey include the notification-only Jersey unregulated eligible investor funds ("notification-only funds") and Jersey expert funds, which may be offered to an unlimited number of qualifying investors who invest a minimum of USD1 million (in the case of notification-only funds) or USD100,000 (in the case of expert funds), or who meet certain other criteria.

-Jersey has a unique relationship with both the UK and the EU.
-It has been treated by the EU as a "third country" for financial services purposes for many years, and since the introduction of the Alternative Investment Funds Managers Directive (AIFMD) has proven a popular location for managers and funds wishing to access EU/EEA markets using private placement routes.
+Jersey has a particular relationship with both the UK and the EU.
+It has been treated by the EU as a "third country" for financial service purposes for many years, and since the introduction of the Alternative Investment Funds Managers Directive (AIFMD) has proven a popular location for managers and funds wishing to access EU/EEA markets using national private placement routes.

-Jersey's strategy in relation to the AIFMD and, more recently, the UK AIFM Regulations, is to have the correct frameworks in place to continue to provide fund establishment, management and administration services on a "business as usual" basis.
-Jersey has achieved this by placing an AIFMD/UK AIFM Regulations "overlay" on existing regulatory frameworks such that a Jersey fund need only comply with AIFMD/UK AIFM Regulations to the extent that it is necessary and without imposing any additional Jersey-specific reporting or other requirements.
+Jersey's strategy in relation to the AIFMD and, more recently, the UK AIFM Regulations is to have the correct frameworks in place to continue to provide fund establishment, management and administration services on a "business as usual" basis.
+Jersey has achieved this by placing an AIFMD/UK AIFM Regulations "overlay" on existing regulatory frameworks such that a Jersey fund need only comply with the AIFMD/ UK AIFM Regulations to the extent that it is necessary, and without imposing any additional Jersey-specific reporting or other requirements.

-2. Alternative investment funds
+2. Alternative Investment Funds

-2.2 Fund formation
+2.1 Fund Formation

-2.2.1 Fund Structures
+2.1.1 Fund Structures